A pipeline for searching and fitting instrumental glitches in LISA data: Bayesian methodology and likelihood formulation

-\item Covariance Calculation: based on the identified number of clusters, a GMM is fitted to the data.
+\item Covariance Calculation: Based on the identified number of clusters, a GMM is fitted to the data.
 The GMM provides the mean and covariance for each cluster, capturing the local structure of the posterior around each glitch\footnote{In a GMM, each Gaussian component does not necessarily correspond to an independent cluster.
 If a posterior distribution is not very Gaussian in shape, more than one component may be needed to approximate it.
 Therefore, identifying a GMM component is not the same as identifying a true cluster represented by the posterior of a single glitch.
-However, for the problem analyzed here, we have verified that the glitch posteriors are sufficiently Gaussian and well-separated, so our assumptions remain valid.
-Dividing a true cluster into more sub-clusters than are present in the data leads to proposal steps that are smaller than necessary.
+However, for the problem analysed here, we have verified that the glitch posteriors are sufficiently Gaussian and well-separated, so our assumptions remain valid.
+Dividing a true cluster into more sub-clusters than are actually present in the data leads to proposal steps that are smaller than necessary.
 This can result in a high acceptance rate but a low effective sample size, meaning the sampler requires more steps to converge.
 To improve sampling efficiency, this proposal method should be refined in future work.
 One development we have already begun testing is using x-means instead of \href{https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html}{k-means} to automatically determine the optimal number of GMM components. }.
-These parameters are then utilized in the in-model move, enabling it to propose moves that are well-aligned with the posterior’s structure.
+These parameters are then utilised in the in-model move, enabling it to propose moves that are well-aligned with the posterior’s structure.
 This approach ensures the sampler's efficiency, particularly when the shape of the posterior varies significantly between glitches, warranting the use of distinct covariance matrices for each glitch.
-By iteratively estimating the covariance matrices from the samples via a GMM, and adapting the sampler to the posterior structure, this methodology establishes a robust framework to be used in case of glitch searches.
-Note that, adaptation is applied for the first 50000 iterations and then stopped to preserve detailed balance.
+By iteratively estimating the covariance matrices from the samples via a GMM, and adapting the sampler to the posterior structure, this methodology establishes a robust framework suitable for glitch searches.
+Note that adaptation is applied for the first 50000 iterations -every 500 iterations- and then stopped to preserve detailed balance and ensure the Markovianity of the move.
 The covariance group move is used 50$\%$ of the time. \end{enumerate}